There's been some good news lately coming from the New Hampshire state government in regards to revenues coming in to the state coffers.

 That just goes to show that much of what comes into the state in terms of revenue and business activity is strongly influenced by circumstances beyond the immediate control of state officials and political leaders.
 And with things on the national scene still so tenuous and unpredictable, now is hardly the time to take that surplus (which is quite small compared to the shortfalls of a few years ago) and act like a sailor on shore leave.

 New Hampshire's Democratic political leaders want to use some of the unexpected surplus to restore budget cuts, particularly an unspecified $7 million in cuts made to social service programs.
-House Speaker Terie Norelli also wants to put some of the money into the state's depleted $9 million savings account, or rainy day fund.

 "We've had a lot of rainy days," the Democrat told the AP.